A+ Pollux

 A+ Pollux is a 2002 film by Luc Pagès adapted from a novel by Philippe Jaenada, Le Chameau sauvage.

 Synopsis

 It is a story of love over the most banal situations between Halvard (Gad Elmaleh) and Pollux (Cécile de France).
-Halvard is completely in love with the beautiful Pollux.
+Halvard is in love with the beautiful Pollux.
 She is the woman of his life.
 Even when she disappears, Halvard doesn't get the idea of standing shoulder to shoulder out of his head.
 But the disappearance creates problems of its own.